NUS-LinS-Lab/Mobile-Manipulation/README.md

 collision avoidance (10%);
 inverse kinematics calculation (10%).

-You should provide a video to show that your robot arm can reach different given positions in the task space.
+You should provide a video to show that your robot arm (robot link 18) can reach these tree given positions in the task space.
+You can check the success with the `motion_planning_test()` function in `utils\tools.py`:

+[0.27, -0.71, 0.92]
+[-1.70, -3.70, 0.46]
+[1.45, -1.68, 0.59]

+please provide the success videos of the arm reaching these positions successfully.

 #### Successfully pick and place the mug (15%)